m-arf-an/Signalis-Skins-for-Balatro/README.md

 ```

-### PLEASE FOLLOW ORIGINAL ARTISTS

-spades face cards by twt@64suns

 ### Notes

 -if you already have a skin pack that replaces the Default poker card skins, this will delete your old pack.

 -if you wish to use parts of both skin packs, you'll have to edit the 2x/8BitDeck.png texture yourself

+-there is no high contrast version

 -i probably won't update this pack

 -Sesbian Lex

+## CREDITS

+#### ORIGINAL ARTISTS

+spades face cards by twt@64suns

+#### PACK

+linux installation guide and script by twt@gaykittycorps